Mijick/NavigationView/README.md

 ### ⏳ Installation

 #### [Swift package manager][spm]
-Swift package manager is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+Swift package manager is a tool for automating the distribution of Swift code and is integrated into the Swift compiler.

-Once you have your Swift package set up, adding PopupView as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding Navigattie as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```Swift
 dependencies: [
     .package(url: "https://github.com/Mijick/Navigattie", branch(“main”))
 ]
 ```

 <br>

 # Usage